 For maritime workers, maintenance and cure is an important law that offers protection in the event of an injury or illness regardless of how the accident happened and regardless of who is at fault.
-If you’re a maritime worker who was injured at sea, general maritime law mandates that you have the right to be compensated for maintenance: day to day living expenses, as well as cure: medical expenses associated with the injury.
+If you’re a maritime worker who was injured at sea, general maritime law mandates that you have the right to be compensated for maintenance: day-to-day living expenses, as well as a cure: medical expenses associated with the injury.

 While maintenance provides financial compensation for daily living expenses, cure takes care of any medical expenses associated with injuries that happened to seamen while on the job.
 A seaman’s employer is typically required to pay any and all medical expenses associated with the injury.
 Common medical expenses include:

 - Medication expenses

 - Transportation expenses to and from medical appointments

 The right to cure should last until the worker is fully recovered and physically able to return to work, if applicable, or after the doctor gives release forms.
 However, it’s important to note that in some cases, employers may try to rush this process in an attempt to get out of paying maintenance and cure benefits.
 For instance, if a worker has been out of work for several months, the employer may refer the worker to an Independent Medical Exam (IMI).
 The new IMI physician, unless told specifically by the employer what the worker’s job entails, may write up a release form stating that the seaman can return to work.
 Yet, without knowledge of exactly what the job entails, workers are often sent back to work prematurely, and within time, the injuries may become worse.
 You have the legal right to get a second medical opinion if your employer forces you to return to work based on an IMI report.